6. Herbert C. Hoover

 Photo courtesy of Ronald L. Fox

-While campaigning for reelection in Utah, President Herbert Hoover addressed over 10,000 people in the Salt Lake Tabernacle.
-He started by referring back to his Utah roots:
+While campaigning for reelection in Utah, President Herbert Hoover addressed over 10,000 people in the Salt Lake Tabernacle on November 7, 1932.
+He started by referencing his Utah roots:

 “This is by no means my first visit to Salt Lake City.
 I came from the West, and one of my first professional engagements was the responsibility of carrying a chain and driving stakes on a ditch line in this State.

 “It has been a great relief and great stimulation in the last two days to come back to the West where I was born and reared.
 So I come to your State as no stranger.”

 He, of course, addressed concerns connected to the severe economic depression of the time and his determination to avoid war:

 “I see war's fatal poison subtly invading the moral ideals of the people, bringing grossness and cynicism where should grow the fine flower of idealism.
 The world has seen enough of a postwar peace that is not peace, but rather smolders on in racial hatreds.

 “For these reasons, it has been a major purpose through all of my administration to guide the foreign policy of this Nation so as to maintain our traditional peace with amity with all nations.”